-The service intervals for the lines given in the Maintenance and Service book must be observed under all circumstances.
+Please make sure that you comply with the service intervals for the lines which are given in the Maintenance and Service book.
+These must be observed under all circumstances.

-The Mistral 7 has sheathed lines with diameters of less than 1mm.
-There is a risk of the lines breaking if there is improper use or if service intervals are not observed.
+The lines used for the APUS RS have a diameter of less than 1mm.
+There is a risk that the lines will break if they are handled incorrectly or if the service intervals are not observed.